Historic Columbia River Highway Newsletters

 To receive the newsletter by email, contact Susan Hanson, ODOT Community Affairs.

-Join the Oregon Department of Transportation and Oregon Parks and Recreation Department as we dedicate the newest segment of the Historic Columbia River Highway State Trail.
+The Oregon Department of Transportation and Oregon Parks and Recreation Department dedicated the newest segment of the Historic Columbia River Highway State Trail.
 This 1.6 mile trail connection, from Yeon State Park to Moffett Creek, allows cyclists to ride from Troutdale to Cascade Locks without having to use the shoulder of Interstate 84.

-The dedication of this newest segment will occur on Saturday, September 14, 2013 at 11 am on the new McCord Creek Bridge.
+The dedication occured on Saturday, September 14, 2013 on the new McCord Creek Bridge.

 State Trail Yeon to Moffett Creek Section Still Closed Until Oct.
 31